cdktf/cdktf-provider-datadog/docs/dashboardJson.python.md

 - *Type:* typing.List[typing.Union[int, float]]

-The list of dashboard lists this dashboard belongs to.
+A list of dashboard lists this dashboard belongs to.

+This attribute should not be set if managing the corresponding dashboard lists using Terraform as it causes inconsistent behavior.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.26.0/docs/resources/dashboard_json#dashboard_lists DashboardJson#dashboard_lists}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.27.0/docs/resources/dashboard_json#dashboard_lists DashboardJson#dashboard_lists}

 ---